-This file is a summary of my current experience with Windows 10 (Win10), which I have installed on four PCs.
+This file is a summary of my current experience with Windows 10 (Win10), which I have installed on multiple PCs.
 I have modified it with some addons and registry patches, as described below.

 In general the installations were not done as "clean installs".
 Instead for each system I installed the latest Windows version over an older Windows.
 Each system had many installed application programs.
 I had tailored Windows and the applications a good deal, so there were many settings that needed to be automatically transferred as part of the Windows update.
 To date the "dirty install" installation technique has not seemed to create any problems, although I often had to restore a few settings.
 I had kept a good record of the settings I preferred, so this was fairly easy.

 I started with Win 7 on most of the PCs and Win 8.1 on one.
 I updated each PC to the latest Win10 version very soon after each new version became available.

 Before starting with Windows 10, for the most part I had been a Windows 7 user, but had done some experimenting with Windows 8 and 8.1.
 On the latter systems I had used the desktop interface (as in Win7), staying away from the "Metro" interface entirely.
 I ran ordinary applications on the desktop side, not getting dragged into any of the Windows "Universal" apps.
 That is still the way I run in Win10.
 My experiences described here may be less helpful for people who liked and used the "Metro" stuff in some prior Windows versions.

 A user interface can never be designed to please everyone.
 There are certainly parts of the Win10 user interface which I do not like and for which Microsoft provides no workaround.
 Fortunately there is ameliorating software (and patches) available from non-Microsoft sources.
 Below I describe some of that software which I have installed on Win10.
 Of course since this software is not provided by Microsoft, it might cease to work at any time if Microsoft changes the underlying Windows 10.